Kyleg142/localsage/README.md

 **This should only be an issue on large responses that consume over an entire viewport's worth of vertical space.**

 **Local Sage is text-only.** This limitation keeps Local Sage portable, lightweight, and backend-agnostic.
-Unlike text generation and file handling, methods for image generation and attachment vary between backends and are constantly changing.
+Unlike text generation and file handling, methods for image generation and attachment vary between backends.

 **NOTE:** Local Sage will only ever store one API key in your keychain.
 If you switch providers often, you will have swap your API key with `!key`.